 1 minute by car to subway station

-- Valet parking is provided 24 hours daily.
-HK$30.00 per hour, minimum two hours.
-The Mistral and Hoi King Heen restaurants offering complimentary parking service - two hours for lunch and four hours for dinner.
-Parking space subject to hotel availability
+- Daily 24-hour valet parking is provided.
+HK$50 per hour, min.
+2 hours.
+Patrons of The Mistral and Hoi King Heen restaurants are offered complimentary parking service - 2 hours for lunch and 4 hours for dinner.
+Parking space subject to hotel availability.

 - Servicio de estacionamiento disponible